FrankDoka/Doka-front-end/content/experience/frank-doka-experience-1/index.md

 - Monitor, deploy and maintain server and desktop workstation patches and upgrades.
 Manage patching and maintenance activities through WSUS and SCCM. <br><br>

-- Design, build, implement and maintain Windows Active Directory and Group Policy Objects configuration. <br><br>
+- Implemented and maintained Azure Active Directory configuration for 10,000+ users and devices. <br><br>

+- Collaborated with cloud teams to integrate on-premises user directories to Azure Active Directory, enabling Single Sign-On (SSO) and enhancing security with Multi-Factor Authentication (MFA). <br><br>

 - Troubleshoot application systems and provide end-user support and problem resolution.<br><br>